RedBeret/python-p3-conclusion-to-regex/README.md

 ## Learning Goals

-- Validate input using regular expressions.
+- Validate that strings match specific patterns using regular expressions.
-- Search for patterns using regular expressions.
+- Search for strings that match specific patterns using regular expressions.

 ***